 Navigation Enabled: Clickable and/or swipeable navigation

-With Auto-Play selected you can also check the "Stop Auto-Play on Navigation" option so that stops Auto-Play after user navigates by click or swipe.
+With Auto-Play selected, you can also check the "Stop Auto-Play on Navigation" option, so that stops Auto-Play after the user navigates by click or swipe.

 - Looping: Allows Flow to cycle between first and last steps.

 - Fixed Height: Flow will match the height of the tallest Flow Step.

 - Scroll to Top on Step Change: Automatically scrolls to the top of Flow after a Step change.

 When editing any clickable element within the Flow, you will see the option to define a “behavior.”
 Behaviors allow you to define an action for a given element within your Flow.
 For example, if you want a link or an image to take respondents to the next step when clicked, you would define this as a behavior for that element.
 To set a behavior, simply click the “Behaviors” button when editing your content.